ash/raku-course/essentials/associatives/nested-hashes/index.md

     };
 ```

-Having a comma helps when you edit the structure by copying and pasting lines.
+Having a comma helps when you edit the structure by copying and pasting the lines.

-To get the elements from the inner hashes, use two pairs of curly braces for the keys:
+To get the elements from the inner hashes, use two keys one after another.

 ```raku
 say %people<John><city>; # Madrid